Novel cannabis formulation could beat insomnia

 RELATED: Could cannabis help your skin?
 Here’s what science has to say

-These results cannot be used to inform physician care before being peer-reviewed and published, but the data is promising.
+These results could inform physician care, the data is promising.
 Researchers conclude that more robust clinical trials could help patients seeking alternative sleep aids.
 With CBD and terpenes more widely available to Americans than THC, research like this could broaden the scope of cannabis medicine in the states.